 Josh Martin founded Green Street Poetry in 2018 with nothing but a few flyers and a room in the public library.
 Since then, the workshop has grown substantially, with Josh maintaining most of the daily operations of the organization.

 Josh has been writing poetry since he was 15, and has been influenced by the folky, lyrical poetry of Seamus Heaney and Patrick Kavanagh, as well as Beat and New York School poets like Gary Snyder and Frank O'Hara.
-His work has been featured in the Philadelphia Secret Admirer, the Weal, and most recently Ovunque Siamo.
+He is the author of the chapbook Vapor, published by Toho Publishing, and his work has been featured in the Philadelphia Secret Admirer, Ovunque Siamo, and Toho Journal.
 He frequents open mics at bars and libraries around Philadelphia and has an affinity for whiskey, cats, and freestyle rap.

-He thoroughly enjoys his career as a marketer in the Design industry, and is the Director of Content Strategy for Whitney Homes.
-Josh is also the head poetry editor for Toho Magazine.
+He thoroughly enjoys his career as a marketer in the Design industry, and is the Director of Public Relations for SMPS Philadelphia.
+Josh is also the Director of Marketing for Toho Journal.

 Sean Hanrahan is a poet and workshop instructor who has been with Green Street Poetry since the very beginning in 2018.
 Originally hailing from Dale City, Virginia, he has also lived and loved in Harrisonburg, VA; Washington DC; NYC; and Philadelphia.

-Sean is the author of the chapbook, Hardened Eyes on the Scan, published by Moonstone Press.
+Sean is the author of the chapbooks Safer Behind Popcorn, published by Toho Publishing, and Hardened Eyes on the Scan, published by Moonstone Press.
 His work has also been included in several anthologies, including the Poetry Ink, Philadelphia Says: Not Our President, Moonstone Featured Poets, and Queer Around the World anthologies.
 His work has been published in the journals Peculiar and The Philadelphia Secret Admirer.
-He currently serves on the Moonstone Press Editorial Board and as a poetry editor for Toho Magazine.
+He currently serves on the Moonstone Press Editorial Board and as a Head Poetry Editor for Toho Journal.

 Sam Fischer has been with Green Street Poetry since its first meeting in 2018 and has treasured the supportive relationships and feedback that the group fosters ever since.